 - 7.7 In addition, OTC Clear accounts for funding pressures from asset valuation losses of any Collateral type, placed by a Clearing Member, by incorporating stress scenarios when setting haircuts.
-Furthermore, on a daily basis, OTC Clear accounts for stress scenarios for simultaneous funding pressures arising from a Clearing Member incurring stress losses on Collateral as well as losses on its cleared derivatives exposures as described under Principle 5 - Collateral. - 7.8 The effectiveness and appropriateness of liquidity stress-testing assumptions and parameters are assessed at least monthly by OTC Clear's Clearing Risk Management Department.
+Furthermore, on a daily basis, OTC Clear accounts for stress scenarios for simultaneous funding pressures arising from a Clearing Member incurring stress losses on Collateral as well as losses on its cleared derivatives exposures as described under Principle 5 Collateral. - The effectiveness and appropriateness of liquidity stress-testing assumptions and parameters are assessed at least monthly by OTC Clear's Clearing Risk Management Department.
 The Head of Clearing Risk Management meets at least quarterly with the Risk Management Committee and the OTC Clear Board to review the stress test results and to assess the adequacy of liquid resources.
 Any amendments to OTC Clear's liquidity risk policy or investment policy must be submitted to the OTC Clear Board for approval.
-Stress testing results are reported to the HKEX statutory Risk Management Committee on a monthly basis.
-As mentioned in paragraph 3.8, OTC Clear engaged an independent consultant to complete the annual review of its risk management framework, which will include the validation of the stress testing model.
+Stress testing results are reported to the HKEX Risk Management Committee (statutory) on a quarterly basis.
+As mentioned in paragraph 3.8, QRM conducts the annual review of OTC Clear's risk management framework, which will include the validation of the stress testing model.